 Drones, small flying machines, have been used for military purposes for years.
 However, these drones were quite large and only used by the military.
 In 2006 the US Federal Aviation Administration allowed the first non-military use of drones for a pesticide spraying robot.
 Since then drones have been used for civilian purposes for deliveries and photography and continue to be an exciting future for robotics.

 If robots have improved so much these past few decades, imagine what the future holds!
-After learning about the history of robots, it’s now time for you to make your mark.
-Register for robotics for kids courses and robotics camps on Create & Learn today!
+After learning about the history of robots, it’s now time for your child to make their mark.
+Enroll them in award-winning live online robotics courses for kids and robotics camps on Create & Learn today!

 Written by Brandon Lim, a Create & Learn instructor and curriculum developer.
 Brandon also works full-time as a software engineer and holds a BS in Computer Science from Johns Hopkins University.
 Brandon has experience teaching coding to students of all ages from elementary school to college and is excited to share his deep knowledge and relentless passion for coding with the next generation of technology leaders.